jsous/jsous.github.io/_posts/2026-09-11-is-physics-dead.md

 **Open challenges.** To learn whether models can do physics rather than physics homework, we should give them open problems and document the attempts publicly, with physicists in the loop.
 Partial progress and instructive failure should both count as useful outcomes.

-**Better agents and harnesses for physics.** Physics needs verification tools built around its own habits: limiting cases, dimensional analysis, agreement with known results, numerical sanity checks, and the questions a good advisor asks at a whiteboard.
-The best first targets may not be famous grand challenges, but problems that are real while keeping the space of plausible idealizations small.
+**Better agents and harnesses for physics.** Physics needs verification tools built around its own culture: limiting cases, dimensional analysis, agreement with known results, numerical sanity checks, and the questions a good researcher asks at a blackboard.
+The best first targets may not be famous grand challenges, but problems that are genuinely unsolved but with a limited space of plausible idealizations.

 ## What died, and what did not

-Physicists have said for some time that leaderboard scores do not match what they see when using frontier models.
-The audit puts numbers behind that intuition.
-What died is a way of measuring physics ability, along with the comfortable belief that these systems still struggle broadly with problem sets.
+The audit suggests that these benchmarks are dead.
+The leaderboard scores do not match what frontier models are able to do.
+One may feel that if physics benchmarks are saturated, and hard math problems are getting solved almost daily, then it is likely that all closed-ended benchmarks are saturated, and that we need new methods for evaluating AI capability (which on tasks like these is arguably now beyond human ability).

-What remains alive is the difficult part: which idealization, which calculation, which spherical cow.
+What remains alive is the difficult part.
+Which idealization, which calculation, which spherical cow.
+In other words, running the full loop of science with AI, not just the calculation in the middle.

 That part is still ours.
 For now.

-[^1]: We found some or all of these issues in all six benchmarks in the paper, and also in our own PHYSICS benchmark, which was not included in the first version of the paper because we did not have time to audit it fully.
+[^1]: We found some or all of these issues in several benchmarks presented in the paper, and also in our own PHYSICS benchmark, which was not included in the first version of the paper because we did not have time to audit it fully.
 It will be scrutinized in a future revision.

 [^2]: I personally tend to believe that in response to a single prompt, LLMs seem to be finding genuinely creative ideas.